Frequently Asked Questions

 Using a plan where someone has already put in the money, time, and effort to get it drawn up will simplify the process and have you living inside of your new home much more quickly… with a few extra thousand dollars in your pocket.
 These specials apply to modular homes built in California only.

-We just sell real homes.
-All of our homes are built to the State of California residential building codes.
+We only sell real homes, known as “Single Family Residences.”
+All of our homes are built to the California Residential Code, the State of California’s code for real homes.
 We don’t sell any mobile homes or manufactured homes, so please don’t worry!
 We are using an advanced way of building homes, not building trailers.
-These are regular homes built in components in the factory and assembled on-site, but become indistinguishable from conventionally-built homes when completed.
+These are regular homes, built in components in the factory and assembled on-site, but become indistinguishable from conventionally-built homes when completed.
 The financing is the same type of construction or permanent financing that you get with any other home.
-And your home will appraise like a similar stick-built home on a similar lot with similar amenities.
+Your home will appraise like a similar stick-built home on a similar lot with similar amenities, not like manufactured housing.

-Don’t take just our word for it.
-The Federal National Mortgage Association (FNMA), or “Fannie Mae,” provides liquidity, stability and affordability to the mortgage market.
+Please don’t take just our word for it.
+The Federal National Mortgage Association (FNMA), or “Fannie Mae,” provides liquidity, stability, and affordability to the mortgage market.
 Its purpose is to create a secondary market for the purchase and sale of mortgages, so it is the most credible source that you can go to about the sale and financing of modular homes.
 Please see the Fannie Mae “Selling Guide: Factory-Built Housing: Modular, Prefabricated, Panelized, or Sectional Housing” here.

 You can call all of the big banks and try to get a loan set up, but they are normally poor lenders for construction loans.
 We have worked with plenty of lenders over the years.
 Lenders come and go in the construction loan business, but the following companies will do a great job for you and they clearly understand what a modular home is.